-Barton Hills Village will continue efforts to ensure the highest quality water possible.
+Looking Ahead Barton Hills Village will continue efforts to ensure the highest quality water possible.
 Residents are encouraged to participate by maintaining septic systems, using fertilizers sparingly and disposing of hazardous materials properly.
 Additional information regarding water resources is included in the Barton Bulletin, which is distributed to BHV residents every few weeks.
 Residents may also relay concerns to the Board of Trustees, which meets the second Monday of each month at 6:00 PM at the Village Hall.
-For more information, contact Maintenance Superintendent Walter Esch (734-222-5209) or Water Committee Chairman Bill Davis (734-332-6026).
+For more information, contact Maintenance Superintendent Walter Esch (734-368-7874), Water Committee Chairman Bill Davis (734-332-6026) or the BHV Clerk's Office (734-222-5209).